Customer tags in a product quiz: Klaviyo + Shopify orders

 Track the performance of each segmented campaign in Klaviyo.
 Watch open rates, click-through rates and conversion rates per segment, not just the aggregate, because the whole point of segmentation is that the numbers vary meaningfully between groups.
 If one segment converts at 12% and another at 3%, that’s the signal to either retire the low-performing campaign or restructure it around what the high-performing one is doing.

-For the broader set of quiz metrics worth tracking across all your campaigns, see product quiz metrics: what to track to convert better.
+For the broader set of quiz metrics worth tracking across all your campaigns, see product quiz metrics: track what converts.

 A quarterly review process for tags and segments